TaraRhoseyn/cardiff_swim_centre_site/README.md

 - **Code institute** - code for creating the moving effect in the header image on the ABout page.
 The Hero Image section of index.html was also inspired by the Whiskey project during the course of the Code Institute teachings.
 - **Hover.css** - for [Grow effect CSS code](https://ianlunn.github.io/Hover/)
 - **Core Langs** - for outer and inner [div lesson](http://www.corelangs.com/css/box/divindiv.html) to properly center content.
 Used heavily for creating the underline ‘circle’ effect you see in the navigation bar.
 - **Stack Overflow** - for [changing the colour](https://stackoverflow.com/questions/65161206/how-to-change-bootstrap-navbar-toggler-icon*/) of the Bootstrap toggle icon.
-And for input and label [display properties](https://stackoverflow.com/questions/6046110/styling-form-with-label-above-inputs)
+For input and label [display properties](https://stackoverflow.com/questions/6046110/styling-form-with-label-above-inputs).
+For HTML rule eliminiating [horizontal scrollbar bug](https://stackoverflow.com/questions/14270084/overflow-xhidden-doesnt-prevent-content-from-overflowing-in-mobile-browsers)
 - **Geeks for Geeks** - for the [linear-background code](https://www.geeksforgeeks.org/how-to-darken-an-image-using-css/) that allowed my pages to pass WAVE accessibility tool.
 - **W3C Schools** - for [CSS grid](https://www.w3schools.com/css/css_grid.asp*/) code.